ccommons/rlc/README.md

     You do not need to configure STATIC_ROOT if you'll be running the dev server only.

-5. Go back to main repository directory.
+5. Go back to the main repository directory.

         cd ..